About Charlottesville High School

 - The CHS band and orchestra are among the most-decorated in Virginia, and the orchestra has received superior ratings continually since 1984.
 CHS has earned eleven “Blue Ribbons” from the Virginia Music Educators Association, given to schools whose top band, choir, and orchestra all earn superior.

 - CHS students outperform their state and national peers on the SAT and AP exams.
 We are the only area school recognized by the Washington Post as a “challenging school” that encourages a wide variety of students to take AP classes and exams.
+Our honors and advanced classes are increasingly diverse — African-American enrollment in honors classes is up 29 percent in the last three years.
+This is in part due to greater use of “honors-optional” classes that allow students within a single class to elect assignments and readings that qualify for honors credit.

 The Knightly News, a school newsletter, is posted online and also mailed to parents six times a year.
 Mail subscriptions are available as well.